ShredEagle/snacman/src/libs/snac-renderer/snac-renderer/doc/README.md

 Also, the open/closed principle would dictate that the client can add custom features without touching the renderer code.
 This implies some dynamic design, where instances can maintain a dynamic collection of features and their data, of unbounded types.
 Yet, if the actual Render Graph is somehow hardcoded into the renderer, it might limit what can be achieved with such features?
-In particular, what if a pass needs to not enable some specific feature, how would that be controlled?
+In particular, what if a given pass needs to not enable some specific feature, how would that be controlled?
 (e.g. a scene where shadows should be of the instance without its animations applied [not a realistic example, I know]).
 Maybe the feature, added by the client, could have some filter on the pass.
 But what if a material override expect another feature set for the same pass?
 Also, some features data is dynamic and need updating(e.g. computing bones matrix palette, each frame).